Quasa

 Hello!

-Behold Colossus: Elon Musk's new supercomputer, allegedly powered by a staggering 100,000 Nvidia AI chips, which would be more than any single AI system on the planet.
+Behold Colossus: Elon Musk’s new supercomputer, allegedly powered by a staggering 100,000 Nvidia AI chips—more than any single AI system on the planet.

-"Colossus is the most powerful AI training system in the world," Musk said in a tweet.
+“Colossus is the most powerful AI training system in the world,” Musk said in a post.

-The supercomputer is built with Nvidia H100 graphics processing units, which are the industry's most coveted pieces of hardware for training and running generative AI systems, such as AI chatbots and image generators.
+The supercomputer runs on Nvidia H100 graphics processing units, the industry’s most sought-after hardware for training and running generative AI systems such as chatbots and image generators.

-And xAI's current tally of them is just the beginning.
-Musk claimed that, in a few months, Colossus will "double" in size to 200,000 AI chips, which will include 50,000 H200 GPUs, a newer version that Nvidia says will have nearly twice the memory capacity as its predecessor, and 40 percent more bandwidth.
+xAI’s current cluster of 100,000 chips is only the starting point.
+Musk stated that within a few months Colossus will double in size to 200,000 AI chips.
+This expansion will include 50,000 H200 GPUs—the newer generation that Nvidia says offers nearly twice the memory capacity and 40 percent more bandwidth than the H100.

 Fast Learners